“Formality has no foothold here”

 The garden, which covers about sixty acres, is planted in two steep sided glacial valleys which connect to form a letter C. These sheltered valleys possess a micro-climate which allows the growing of many plants which are normally considered too tender to be grown on the East coast of Scotland.

-Blackhills Garden will be open to the public this year, 2018.
-Dates to be announced.
+Blackhills Garden will be open to the public this year, 2018 on Sunday 27th May and other days by arrangement

 Entry: Adults £3, children free.
 Teas available.